-2 fresh thyme sprigs - remove leaves and discard stalks
+- 2 fresh thyme sprigs - remove leaves and discard stalk

-2 bunches basil - remove leaves and chop
+- 2 bunches basil - remove leaves and chiffonade

-Preheat oven to 425 degrees F. Combine the tomatoes, onion, and garlic in a mixing bowl and toss in olive oil to coat the veges.
+- Preheat oven to 425 degrees F. Combine the tomatoes, 1 cup sliced onion, and 3 garlic cloves, chopped, in a mixing bowl and toss in 4 tablespoons olive oil to coat the veggies.
 Line a baking sheet with foil (I like to double line it for easier clean up).
 Place tomato mixture on baking sheet in a single layer.
-Sprinkle sugar, salt, pepper, basil and thyme - making sure to get some on each tomato.
+Sprinkle 1 teaspoon sugar, 1 teaspoon salt, 1/2 teaspoon pepper, chiffonade leaves from 2 bunches of fresh basil and leaves from 2 fresh thyme sprigs - making sure to get some on each tomato.
 Marvel at how beautiful it is!
 I wish I had gotten a picture - anything this beautiful has to taste good!

-Roast in the preheated oven for 20-25 minutes until caramelized.
-Mix water and chicken base and heat the stock in the microwave.
-Pour the roasted veges into a blender and puree.
+- Roast in the preheated oven for 20-25 minutes until caramelized.
+Mix 3 cups water and 1 tablespoon chicken base and heat the stock in the microwave.
+Pour the roasted veggies into a blender and puree.
 Add 2 cups of the heated stock into the blender and continue to puree until smooth.
 Add more stock as needed for desired consistency.
 I ended up using about 2 cups.
 Give it a taste and adjust seasonings to your liking.
 Cook up some grilled cheese sammiches and enjoy this delicious meal!!

 Prep Time: 15 mins.